Machu Picchu Tickets for Children detailed guide

 The main attractions to enjoy Machu Picchu with children are:

-• Ticket Machu Picchu + Inti Punku (all ages and high season only).
+- Machu Picchu + Inti Punku Ticket – Route 1C (all ages) (high season only).

-• Ticket Machu Picchu Site Museum (allowed for all ages).
+- Machu Picchu Site Museum Ticket (open to all ages).

 IMPORTANT

 In mid 2024, changes were made to the entrance ticket to the mountains or other sites outside Machu Picchu.
-That is, the routes to Machu Picchu Mountain, Huayna Picchu, Temple of the Moon and more; only allow entry for those over 18 years of age.
-This new measure seems that it will change, with time.
-One of the recommendations we give is to consult the restrictions of the ticket you are acquiring or with which you are planning the trip.
-It is also advisable to seek the advice of a travel agency to avoid mistakes when booking tickets.
+That is, the routes to Machu Picchu Mountain, Huayna Picchu, Temple of the Moon and more; only allow entry for those over 18 years of age (Children between 12 and 17 years of age may enter when accompanied by an adult).
+One of our recommendations is to check the restrictions on the ticket you are purchasing or using to plan your trip.
+Likewise, it is advisable to seek advice from our travel agency to avoid errors when booking tickets.

 How much does the Machu Picchu ticket for children cost?